ni/monodrive-documentation/docs/Camera.md

 The image output support different sizes i.e. 512x512 pixels.
 The location of the sensor can be modified in the "x", "y" and "z" axis with respect to the car.
-The sensor's orientation can be modified "yaw", "pitch" and "roll" axis.
+The sensor's orientation can be modified in the "yaw", "pitch" and "roll" axis.

 ### Types of camera